-The Music Department schedules both professional and student recital series each semester, presenting an average of two concerts weekly.
+The Music Department schedules both professional and student recital series each semester.
 Audiences from the College as well as the community-at-large are invited to attend without charge.

 Frequent campus and community programs are also offered by the College dance classes.
 Dancers of all degrees of ability may study and perform a variety of dance styles, including classical, modern, jazz, folk, ethnic, social, tap, and square dancing.